 - The available CPU time influences the number of steps that can be taken, which might be a few more or less. - The Termination might produce slightly different time gradient values, which will send time gradient based algorithms (such as Simulated Annealing) on a radically different path.

 6.8.3.
 BestScoreTermination

 Terminates when a certain score has been reached.
-You can use this Termination if you know the perfect score, for example for 4 queens:
+You can use this Termination if you know the perfect score, for example for 4 queens (which uses a SimpleScore):